alexfernandez/alexfernandez.github.io/permanent/cv.md

 I have also learned a bit of Erlang and Go, which we use for certain subsystems.
-My Erlang code is not in production, while my Go code is.
-This last sentence says a lot more about me than about Erlang or Go.
+Some of my Go code has been in production for years without issues.

 My job includes math puzzles and lots of equations, and we handle huge amounts of data,